SMALL PHONE

 At very low speeds, such as when maneuvering in a parking lot, countersteering is not generally needed.
 Instead, direct steering is used, meaning the rider turns the handlebars in the direction they want to go.

-At Moderate to High Speeds:
+At Moderate To High Speeds:

 At moderate to high speeds, if the rider tries to turn the motorcycle by only shifting their weight or by trying to steer directly without countersteering the rider will not be able to navigate the motorcycle through curves effectively.
 The rider may feel that the bike is resisting path of travel through the curve, making it difficult to navigate curves and corners.